azureossd/azureossd.github.io/_posts/2023-07-24-Troubleshooting-volume-mount-issues-on-Azure-Container-Apps.md

 ## Common Errors
 The below errors will show in `ContainerAppSystemLogs_CL` - this will depend on the scenario encountered:

+- `Output: mount error(115): Operation now in progress`
+   - It is likely there is a UDR set that is causing traffic to storage to be blocked.

 - `Output: mount error: could not resolve address for someaddress.file.core.windows.net: Unknown error`

     - The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or traffic from Azure Container Apps is being blocked.